 The track ended up at a road end with beach access, and the little one happily made a beeline straight for the sea.

 After wandering around on the foreshore for a bit, we spotted a couple of bird tracks and a dog track, which Claudia followed for a bit before getting distracted by a shell or two in the sand.

-She, as she often does, was not overly impressed with me suggesting1 that we needed to start heading back to the truck, but I was aware her feet were soaked by now, and though it wasn’t cold, I had also realised she was in cotton socks2, so figured we should probably start wandering back while she was still happy and warm.
+She, as she often does, was not overly impressed with me suggesting ((by that, I mean picking her up and walking)) that we needed to start heading back to the truck.
+Still, I was aware her feet were soaked by now, and though it wasn’t cold, I had also realised she was in cotton socks ((and my risk management brain kicked in)), so I figured we should probably start wandering back while she was still happy and warm.
 The Keen shoes are proving great for her walking and traction – but they aren’t waterproof (which is fine) – but I did register a mental note to get her some decent socks for future trips.

-While she never got ‘cold’ down the back of her neck (my general point to check), her hand certainly get a bit of a chill.
+While she never got ‘cold’ down the back of her neck (my general point to check), her hand certainly got a bit of a chill.
 It will be interesting to see what kind of cold resistance she has inherited.
-While I sleep really warm, I do tend to get cold feet and hands – so I am a little wary of her until she is able to communicate her level of comfort with me.
+While I sleep really warm, I do tend to get cold feet and hands – so I am a little wary of her until she can communicate her level of comfort with me.
 However, she didn’t grizzle, which at the moment seems to be the main method of indicating such things.

-So, good opportunity to head out again, and learnt a couple of things.
-The little one now has a snazzy jacket for her next trip and the Macpac Vermose stayed nice and dry under it’s rain cover!
-Good afternoon spent!
+So, it was a good opportunity to head out again and learn some things.
+The little one now has a snazzy jacket for her next trip, and the Macpac Vermose stayed nice and dry under its rain cover!
+A good afternoon spent!